 Annuloplasty, in which the tricuspid valve annulus is sutured to a prosthetic ring or a tailored reduction in annulus circumferential size is done, is indicated when TR is due to annular dilation.

 Progress is being made toward a percutaneous valve repair procedure.
-This will fill an unmet need and allow a lower risk percutaneous repair much earlier in the natural history of severe TR.
+Early studies have shown improvement in the degree of regurgitation and in right-sided hemodynamics.
+Development of a percutaneous repair procedure will allow lower risk repair much earlier in the natural history of severe TR.

-Tricuspid regurgitation (TR) usually occurs in a normal valve affected by right ventricular dilation; less often there is an intrinsic valve disorder (eg, due to infective endocarditis, carcinoid syndrome, certain drugs).
+Tricuspid regurgitation (TR) usually occurs in a normal valve affected by right ventricular dilation; less often there is an intrinsic valve disorder (eg, due to infective endocarditis, carcinoid syndrome, certain medications).

 Jugular venous distention may occur; severe TR may cause abdominal distension, hepatic enlargement, and peripheral edema.